To learn more about me, listen to an interview, click here

 The outer wheel is representative of my wheel today, October 11, 2016, and I am happy to report that it almost looks like an actual wheel!
-Yes, life still continues to throw it’s punches, like my 17-year old son getting arrested in August for driving under the influence of alcohol, but I am actually doing very well!
+Yes, life still continues to throw it’s punches, but I am actually doing very well!
 Even though my health really took a hit, I physically feel better than I have in a long time.
 I truly believe that the Universe tried to get me to let go of things I couldn’t control, and when I didn’t listen to its whispers, or its neon signs, it had no choice but to scream at me.

 The lesson I learned was that everyone has their own path they must go down and who am I to say otherwise?
 So when the shit hits the fan, I now let it hit, and no longer try to control situations.
 I understand that if I didn’t go through all of my pain and suffering, then I wouldn’t have learned the value of living my life in-balance, and I would not have returned to my positive, energetic, strong, healthy, fun self that I was just four years before.
 During those years, I had given all of my power away and saw myself as a victim, and my powerlessness kept me stuck in so many ways.

-Today I have my power, and I never intend to give it away again.
+Today I have my power, and I will never give it away again.
 I am grateful for everything that happened because it made me who I am today.
 Because my life is now in-balance, I am living life on my own terms.
 I am also a much better mom to my kids than I was when I was trying to hold everything together.
 I actually had the courage to let my 17- year old son spend a week in a Detroit jail, which was probably the best thing I could have done for him and for myself.
 Since then, he’s literally done a 180 degree turn!